ToboterXP/HollowKnight.TheGlimmeringRealm/ReadMe.md

 Huge Thanks to:

-- homothetyhk, Flibber and BadMagic for their ItemChanger Mod
+- homothetyhk and Flibber for their ItemChanger Mod
 - homothetyhk for the MenuChanger Mod
 - Exempt-Medic & Rye for Playtesting
 - Mimijackz for Mirrored Hallownest Code adapted to mirror rooms